zepherine2006DEV/learning-webgl/README.md

 So that I know my browser is set up to use WebGL,
 I can see an area on my web page which will hold the graphics,
 Or an error message if it does not support WebGL.

+## Learning Notes

+### Key Concepts

+* Vertex - The point where two lines meet.
+* Vertex Shader - Function which converts original vertex positions into clipspace postions.
+Runs every time a shape is rendered.
+Output is saved to a special variable called `gl_Position`.

 ### Resources Used